szilard/datascience-course-historical/README.md

 Inspired by this paper, I'm releasing here a course proposal draft I wrote in 2009 for a possible course or small set of courses of "data science".
 This happened before the term "data science" became commonly used (so I used instead the term "modern statistical data analysis").
-It was also before the plethora of online courses and books on the subject that would make this course way less valuable.
+It was also before the plethora of online courses and books on the subject that would make this course hardly unique.

 #### Begin verbatim from 2009